Lebanese falafel recipe with chickpeas is an easy and delicious famous dish in Lebanon and all the middle east area.

 - Cayenne pepper

-How To Make Easy Lebanese Falafel With Chickpeas from scratch?
+How To Make Easy Lebanese Falafel From Scratch?

-Preparation: Soak the chickpeas for as long as it takes to soften; sometimes, it takes up to two days, depending on the chickpea's quality.
+One: Soak the chickpeas for as long as it takes until soften; sometimes, it takes up to two days, depending on the chickpea's quality.

-Making falafel: Using the food processor, combine all the ingredients except the spices until it becomes such a soft mixture (it may take a while).
+Two (Making falafel): Using the food processor, combine the soaked chickpeas and all the ingredients except the spices until it becomes such a soft mixture (it may take a while).

-Transfer the mixture to a bowl, then add salt, pepper, dried coriander and cayenne pepper, and combine.
+Three: Transfer the mixture to a large bowl, then add salt, pepper, dried coriander and cayenne pepper, and combine.

-Frying the patties: In a deep saucepan, heat the oil for frying the falafel.
+Four (Frying the patties): In a deep saucepan, heat the oil over medium-high heat for frying the falafel.

-Scoop a tablespoon of the mixture and make a ball or pattie; try not to flatten the pattie too much, then sprinkle some sesame seeds on each side of it.
+Five: Scoop tablespoons of the mixture and make a balls or patties; try not to flatten the patty too much, then sprinkle some sesame seeds on each side of it.

-Then carefully place it in the hot oil, and fry for 3-4 minutes (The oil must be deep enough to cover the falafel patties).
+Six: Then carefully place the patties in the hot oil in a single layer, and fry for 3-4 minutes until golden brown (The oil must be deep enough to cover the falafel patties).

-Take the falafel out on a paper towel, then serve hot.
+Seven: Take the falafel out on paper towel-lined plate, then serve hot.

 Tips and Variations